Mohammad Mohebi

-Mohammad Mohebi (محمد محبی; born 20 December 1998) is an Iranian professional footballer who plays as a winger for Persian Gulf Pro League club Esteghlal.
+Mohammad Mohebi (محمد محبی; born 20 December 1998) is an Iranian professional footballer who plays as a winger for Russian club Rostov and the Iran national team.

 Club career

 Sepahan

 He made his debut for Sepahan in first fixtures of 2019–20 Iran Pro League against his former team, Shahin Bushehr, and scored first goal of match.

 Santa Clara

 On 24 August 2021, Mohebi joined Primeira Liga side Santa Clara on a three-year deal with Shahriyar Moghanlou moving in the opposite direction.

+Rostov

+On 13 July 2023, Mohebi signed with Russian Premier League club Rostov.
+He was voted league's player of the month for March 2024 after scoring 4 goals and providing 1 assist.

 International career

 He made his debut against Cambodia in a 2022 FIFA World Cup qualification match on 10 October 2019, in which he scored two goals and had two assists on his debut.
+He scored against Japan at quarter-final of 2023 AFC Asian Cup.